 Tie-Outs are necessary for your dog if you want him to be able to enjoy the outdoors while you're out camping.
 Many campsites are for on-leash pets only.
 Get a good quality stake, particularly if your dog is a strong puller.

-For smaller dogs or puppies, an exercise pen can provide some off-leash entertainment.
-Just make sure you always supervise; in case your dog tries to climb or jump out.
+An exercise pen can provide off-leash entertainment for smaller dogs or puppies.
+Just ensure you always supervise if your dog tries to climb or jump out.

 Just in case the weather takes a turn for the worse, you may want to dog pack along a coat or sweater for your dog, particularly if he’s sensitive to cold weather.

-If you are a winter hiker or camper, you are insane, but also your dog is going to need a thicker coat or more insulated gear to stay warm and safe.
-Check out Best Winter Dog Coats for Canadian Winters to find the right gear for winter hiking with dogs.
+If you are a winter hiker or camper, you are insane, but your dog will also need a thicker coat or more insulated gear to stay warm and safe.
+Check out the Best Winter Dog Coats for Canadian Winters to find the right gear for winter hiking with dogs.

 No matter how well you plan, you can't predict the weather, so a dog raincoat, like our pick below, might be a valuable accessory to pack.